konmik/satellite/README.md

 * The entire library has been built keeping [The Kiss Principle](https://people.apache.org/~fhanik/kiss.html) in mind.
 Anyone who is familiar with RxJava can read and understand it easily.

-* The library is extremely tiny: it has only 17Kb jar.
+* The library is extremely tiny: it consists of only 20Kb jar.

 ## Architecture